The Disease Specialist: Black Manjushri Practice Has a Reputation for Successfully Helping Victims of the Most Dangerous Diseases

-When all is well with the world, and you’re in peak health, it’s probably enough to eat well, exercise and see a family doctor once a year.
+When all is well with the world, and you’re in peak health, it’s probably enough to eat well, exercise, and see a family doctor once a year.
 But, if that annual doctor’s visit brings dreaded news, a diagnosis of a serious disease or condition, your doctor will probably refer to a specialist.
-[Note: for practice suggestions and mantra see below.]

 Specialized healing with specialized Buddha aspects

 Similarly, in Mahayana Buddhism, we might be happy with our daily meditation on Shakyamuni Buddha, or your personal Yidam (meditational deity) — our metaphorical family doctor, attending to our spiritual health.
 In times of special need, we might turn to visualized “labeled” aspects of Buddha.
-Ultimately, all aspects of the Enlightened Buddha — various “labeled” deities — are one, but it can be helpful to reinforce specialized meditation goals with a focus on a particular property.
-For instance, if we receive that dreaded diagnosis from our doctor, we might think of “the specialists” — Enlightened aspects of Buddha that focus specifically on our problem.
+Ultimately, all aspects of the Enlightened Buddha — various “labeled” deities — are one, but it can be helpful to reinforce specialized meditation goals with a focus on a particular aspect, such as Medicine Buddha for healing meditations.
+Medicine Buddha practice is very effective and profound, but, if we receive that dreaded diagnosis from our doctor, we might think of “the specialists” — Enlightened aspects of Buddha that focus specifically on our problem.

 NOTE: Healing meditation is NOT a replacement or alternative to traditional medical healing.
 These healing meditations use the power of the mind to heal and should be considered as supportive but effective.

 Aggressive and assertive diseases such as cancer call for aggressive and assertive meditational deity aspects for our healing meditations.
 For cancer, Aids, heart disease and virulent viruses the most often recommended “specialist” is Black Manjushri.
 Black Manjushri practice is one of the famous Golden Dharmas of the Sakya tradition, and is widely practiced by Gelug practitioners and others under the direction of their teachers.